ashishkrb7/SQL-agent-using-langchain/README.md

-# How to make SQL gent using langchain for postgress database
+# How to make SQL agent using langchain for postgress database

 ## Installation procedure for local development